peterdoohan/GridMaze-mFC/GridMaze/README.md

 ## `preprocessing/`

-Raw-data ingestion: pyControl logs, top-down video, raw ephys, DeepLabCut tracking, and Kilosort outputs → standardised per-session `processed_data/`. **Most users won't run this** — `processed_data/` ships on Zenodo (see [Downloading data and results](../README.md#-downloading-data-and-results)).
-The code is here so the full preprocessing chain is inspectable.
+The code is here so the full preprocessing chain is inspectable, but the raw data to generate it is not provided.

-Entry point (only if you have raw + preprocessed data):

 ```python
 from GridMaze.preprocessing import populate_processed_data as ppd